 We've all had those beauty emergency times when a pimple arises at the worst possible moment.
 High-maintenance person that I am, I've been known to run to the derm's office for a cortisone injection to quickly take down the inflammation.

 Except the last time I did that, I was left with a crazy dent in my forehead—way uglier than the pimple ever could be.

 I had to go to another doctor, my regular derm (who often saves me from myself!) and he had to inject it with hyaluronic acid filler to hide the indentation.
 Thank goodness it had disappeared by the time the filler had dissolved, six months later, but sometimes these dents don't ever go away.

 Of course, if you've got a more serious acne problem than the occasional spot or two, then you'll want to work on the root causes (which I think are these).
 And don't get me wrong, I'm not against stronger dermatologist interventions when warranted—say, if you have the kind of acne that causes deep ice pick scars.
 That's not something you want to "let be".
 (Although my advice not to prematurely pick or otherwise hurt your skin still stands.)

 But for everyone else, can we accept that the occasional pimple is normal?
 It's just life.

 Chances are, you notice your blemishes far more than anyone else around you does.
 I can't tell you how many friends have pointed out zits to me that I wouldn't have EVER detected.

 Also?
 God made concealer for a reason.
 Let's use it.
-Check out my tips on how to cover a pimple with makeup.
 Then, just ride it out and let your skin do what it's meant to—heal itself.